Maatouch/Random_Wikipedia_Article/README.md

 # Random wiki fetcher

 This script aims to fetch random wikipedia articles depending on the user's interactions.
-The user will get random articles summaries and can choose to read the full article on the browser.
+The user will get random articles summaries and can choose to read the full article in the browser.

 ## Prerequisites